What is Lyme disease?

 Stage 3: Chronic Lyme (days to weeks after infection if left untreated, or not properly treated, for months/years after infection)

 Lyme disease is on the rise in Canada.
+Because not all cases are diagnosed and reported, the actual numbers are likely much higher than previously reported.
 Decrease your risk of infection by taking preventative action and learning more about Lyme.

 While some Lyme victims experience immediate symptoms after infection, others may have none for many months.